-In particular, we noted that our decisions for each of the successful projects are contingent on progress being generally in line with the timelines, cost estimates and commercial arrangements provided in the project's IPA submission.
+We noted that our decisions for each of the successful projects are contingent on progress being generally in line with the timelines, cost estimates and commercial arrangements provided in the project's IPA submission.

 For cost estimates, the condition is that the costs submitted by the project developers do not materially rise.
-We will consider the threshold for materiality of any cost escalation against the potential impact on the needs case and consumer benefits, the original estimates provided, and comparable costs for similar projects.
+We considered the threshold for materiality of any cost escalation against the potential impact on the needs case and consumer benefits, the original estimates provided, and comparable costs for similar projects.

-In order to maintain eligibility for the cap and floor regime, each project is required to submit sufficiently detailed information for our FPA to start within three years of the IPA decision - see further information on this below in 'Timings between IPA and FPA'.
-This information will need to be informed by detailed discussions with the supply chain and tender returns to support cost estimates.
-To make sure consumer interests remain protected, we also require developers to:
+To maintain eligibility for the cap and floor regime, each project was required to submit sufficiently detailed information for our FPA to start within three years of the IPA decision - see further information on this below in 'Timings between IPA and FPA'.
+This information had to be guided by detailed discussions with the supply chain and tender returns to support cost estimates.
+To make sure consumer interests remain protected, we also required developers to:

-- Provide us with quarterly written reports on progress against a number of key development milestones, including (but not limited to) development work, consenting, and permitting, procurement, financing, operational management plans and costs, project management and other factors that had an impact on our IPA welfare assessment. - Confirm the timing of FPA submission in writing to Ofgem at least two months before the expected submission date. - Additionally, give formal written notice of any material changes to the project's design, such as changes in capacity, connection location or connection date.
+- Provide us with quarterly written reports on progress against a number of key development milestones, including (but not limited to) development work, consenting and permitting, procurement, financing, operational management plans and costs, project management, and other factors that had an impact on our IPA welfare assessment; - Confirm the timing of FPA submission in writing to Ofgem at least two months before the expected submission date; and - Additionally, give formal written notice of any material changes to the project's design, such as changes in capacity, connection location or connection date.

-If any information given to us before making our IPA decision leads us to consider that the basis of our IPA decision has materially changed, then we may choose to require a new IPA stage.
-In this case, we may re-run our analysis in order to confirm whether or not the project continues to be in consumers' interests and should continue to be granted a cap and floor.
+If any information given to us before making our IPA decision led us to consider that the basis of our IPA decision had materially changed, then we chose to require a further IPA stage.
+In this case, we may re-run our analysis in order to confirm whether the project continues to be in consumers' interests and should continue to be granted a cap and floor in principle.